metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `null`

-Hide the “Our data" section from the homepage by setting it to `false`.
+Hide the "Our data" section from the homepage by setting it to `false`.
 Show the section with `true`, in case it was manually removed.

 #### `MB_SHOW_HOMEPAGE_XRAYS`